danielsarmento/danielsarmento/README.md

 ## Hi There!
 I'm Daniel Sarmento, from Campina Grande, Brazil.
 Currently undergraduate of Software Analysis and Development at UNIPÊ.
 I have been working to complete my career transition from engineering, where I have graduated since 2018 at Federal University of Campina Grande as a Mechanical Engineer, to a software developer.
-Over the years I have developed a fascination with technology and all its transformative power
+Over the years I have developed a fascination with technology and all its transformative power.

 Follow me on LinkedIn!